Cascable/cascablecore-demo/Getting Started With CascableCore.md

 }
 ```

-## Shooting Images and Shot Preview
+## Shooting Images and Camera-Initiated Transfer

 To shoot an image, you need to engage autofocus, engage the shutter, release the shutter, then release autofocus using `CBLCamera`'s, `engageAutoFocus:`, `engageShutter:`, `disengageShutter:` and `disengageAutoFocus:` methods.
 Please note that these methods are all asynchronous (like most other requests).

 Alternatively, if you don't need fine-grained control, you can use the helper method `invokeOneShotShutterExplicitlyEngagingAutoFocus:completionCallback:`.

 To access shot photos, you need to switch the camera to the `CBLCameraAvailableCommandCategoryFilesystemAccess` command category and iterate the filesystem in search of the new photo.
-However, if a lower-resolution (typically 2-3 megapixel) preview is sufficient, CascableCore provides shot preview support for most cameras.
+However, if a lower-resolution (typically 2-3 megapixel) preview is sufficient, CascableCore provides camera-initiated transfers for most cameras.

-Shot preview delivers a preview of a photo shortly after it is taken, without needing to switch away from the remote shooting command category and disabling live view etc. As this preview is delivered entirely in the camera's desired timeframe, you must register an observer block for shot preview:
+Camera-initiated transfers deliver a preview (and sometimes the full image if the user is shooting tethered) of a photo shortly after it's taken, without needing to switch away from the remote shooting command category and disabling live view etc. As this preview is delivered entirely in the camera's desired timeframe, you must register an observer block for camera-initiated transfers:

 ```objc
 id <CBLCamera> camera = …;